catalyst-cloud/catalystcloud-docs/source/getting-started/shared-responsibility-model.rst

 - Data stored on any services on the cloud (block storage, object storage, databases etc.)
 - Authentication to your applications, resources and systems.

+  - This includes managing and maintaining which users have access to your project(s).

 - The Containers you run on the cloud
 - Application software and configuration
 - Any sharing of resources with the Internet or other tenants